takenet/lime-csharp/README.md

 ### Session establishment

 The server is the responsible for establishment of the session and its parameters, like the ```id``` and node information.
 It can optionally negotiate transport options and authenticate the client using a supported scheme.
-To starting the establishment process the server calls the ```ReceiveNewSessionAsync``` method.
-Note that the protocol did not dictate that the session negotiation and authentication is mandatory.
-In fact, after receiving a **new session** envelope the server can just send an **established session** envelope to the client to start the envelope exchanging.
+To start the establishment process, the server calls the ```ReceiveNewSessionAsync``` method.
+Note that the protocol did not dictate that the session negotiation and authentication are mandatory.
+In fact, after receiving a **new session** envelope, the server can just send an **established session** envelope to the client to start the envelope exchanging.

 During the transport options negotiation, the server sends to the client the available compression and encryption options and allows it to choose which one it wants to use in the session.
 This is done through the ```NegotiateSessionAsync``` method which allows the server to await for the client choices.
 The client select its options using the ```NegotiateSessionAsync``` method.
 After receiving and validating the client choices the server echoes they to the client to allow it to apply the transport options and does itself the same.
 The ```ITransport``` interface has the methods ```SetCompressionAsync``` and ```SetEncryptionAsync``` for this reason, but the ```ChannelBase``` implementation already does that automatically.